stijnsanders/strato/About_Strato.md

 Ah, good old polymorphic design.
 It had a good run.
 Slowly changing things, first with SmallTalk in the 60's (!).
 Then C++ and later Java and every other language.
 But then by the end of the century, the poly-inheritance discussion led to interfaces and duck-typing.
 In practice generics and unit-tests also changed a lot about the way we work.

 So in theory it's a kind of a step back: What's important is that the data exists in collections of the same build-up (struct, record), and poly-morphism still lets us extend the definitions with specializations.
 But the functions or methods that operate on the data exist in a different realm, only taking a reference to pieces of those classes (this, self).
 And sets of those define the behaviour of the entities (interface, vtable) with their own pedigree of inheritance and specialization.

+At the base there's still this thing called class.
+Defining a class is much similar to defining a struct/record, but follow the identifier with "(" and a base class to inherit from ")", then "=", "{" and none or more data members.
+Close with "}".

+An important difference is that values of this 'type' will actually hold a reference to the actual place in memory where the object 'lives'.
+(Objects live on the heap, never on the stack.)
+Also an object has one or more constructors and a destructor.
+Assignments to values of this type are counted, so that the destructor is called when the last reference is removed.

 Technics
 ==========